 Before a surgery, talk to your physician and anesthesiologist about your concerns.
 Insist the physician take precautions to prevent error.
 Demanding safety before surgery may just save your life.

 At Buchanan Firm, our combined legal-medical team has decades of experience handling medical malpractice cases, including cases involving surgical errors.
 We have medical professionals on staff to talk with you and immediately review your claim.
-Our team quickly and efficiently assess the medical facts and takes immediate action to protect your legal rights.
+Our team of Michigan medical malpractice lawyers quickly and efficiently assess the medical facts and takes immediate action to protect your legal rights.